Ekso Bionics: Zero-G

+Current Products - Ekso Health

 EksoNR (formerly eLEGS, EksoGT)

 In 2010 Berkeley Bionics unveiled eLEGS, which stands for "Exoskeleton Lower Extremity Gait System". eLEGS is another pneumatically powered exoskeleton system, and allows paraplegics to stand and walk with crutches or a walker.
 The computer interface uses force and motion sensors to monitor the user's gestures and motion, and uses this information to interpret the intent of the user and translate it into action.
 Users can "put on and take off the device by themselves as well as walk, turn, sit down, and stand up unaided".

 In 2011 eLEGS was renamed Ekso.
-Ekso weighs 45 pounds (20 kg), has a maximum speed of 2 mph (3.2 km/h) and a battery life of 6 hours.
-It is suitable for users weighing up to 220 pounds, who are between 5 ft 2in and 6 ft 4in tall and can transfer themselves from a wheelchair to a chair.
+Ekso weighs 45 pounds (20 kg), has a maximum speed of 2 mph (3.2 km/h) and a battery life of 2-4 hours.
+It is suitable for users weighing up to 220 pounds, who are between 5 ft and 6 ft 4in tall.
+It is donned while sitting in a chair, so users must be able to transfer with or without assistance to the chair.
 It allows the user to "walk in a straight line, stand from a sitting position, stand for an extended period of time, and sit down from a standing position".

-In 2013 The next generation Ekso GT with smart Variable Assist (marketed as SmartAssist outside the U.S.) software was released.
+In 2013 The next generation Ekso GT with Variable Assist (marketed as SmartAssist outside the U.S.) software was released.
 It is the only exoskeleton available for rehabilitation institutions that can provide adaptive amounts of power to either side of the patient's body, challenging the patient as they progress through their continuum of care.
+It also added the ability to turn around.
 The suit's patented technology provides the ability to mobilize patients earlier, more frequently and with a greater number of high intensity steps.